Title

 (b) Identify themselves to a subject of arrest, holding or detention;

 (3) Exception.
-The provisions of subsection (2) shall not apply to a law enforcement officer engaged in an undercover assignment, approved by a supervisor, in which concealing identity is necessary for investigating criminal offenses.
+The provisions of subsection (2) shall not apply to a law enforcement officer employed by a law enforcement agency that maintains and publicly posts a written policy pursuant to Section 10-848.

 (4) Grading.
 A violation of this section shall be a summary offense and upon conviction thereof, a violator shall be sentenced to pay a fine pursuant to Philadelphia Code § 1-109 per incident or undergo imprisonment for a period not exceeding ninety (90) days, or both, in addition to any other penalties imposed.